 How long is a piece of string?
 If you do low mileage and charge the Custom PHEV every night, you may see mpg numbers in the hundreds, with petrol power coming a distant second to electric mobility.

 If you treat the Custom PHEV as a diesel and do long days up and down the motorway, economy will suffer and you won’t see much, if any financial benefit.

 During our time with the Transit Custom we found that it was capable of around 30mpg when running with a depleted battery.
-The battery itself will run for about 35 miles on a full charge.
-So, doing some very basic maths, a 70-mile day beginning with a full battery will be the equivalent of 60mpg.
+The battery itself will run for about 30 miles on a full charge, depending on the weather, loading and type of driving.
+So, doing some very basic maths, a 60-mile day beginning with a full battery could give you the equivalent of 60mpg.